matteodefra/GoEmotions/README.md

 # GoEmotions
 Sentiment analysis over GoEmotions dataset.
+In collaboration with @orientino and @Gerlando30.

 ## Description